Followers

 The Clan Mother

-During her time with Johnson, she also rose to be a Clan Mother receiving the Mohawk name Tekonwatonti (Many Opposed to One).
+During her time with Johnson, she also rose to become a Clan Mother, receiving the Mohawk name Tekonwatonti (Many Opposed to One).
 Molly led a society of Six Nations (Iroquois Confederacy) matrons.
-In the matriarchal hierarchy of the Iroquois, Clan Mothers wielded terrific power and influence, traditionally selecting and dismissing leaders.
-And could veto their decisions.
+In the matriarchal hierarchy of the Iroquois, Clan Mothers held great power and influence, traditionally choosing and dismissing leaders.
+They also had the authority to veto their decisions.

 Clan Mothers wielded significant influence